openrails/openrails/Source/Documentation/Manual/features-route.rst

   track at high speeds.
 (Default 4 cm/sec ~ 1.5 inches/sec.)
 - ``MinimumSpeed`` -- The minimum speed limit required for superelevation to be added to a curve.
 Useful for preventing superelevation from being generated in yards.
 (Default 25 kmh ~ 15 mph.)
+- ``MaximumSpeed`` -- The maximum speed limit allowed for superelevation to be added to a curve.
+This is only useful if a route needs multiple sets of superelevation settings.
+See section below for a description on use of multiple superelevation standards.
+(Default unlimited.)

 Any parameters not specified will use the default values, which are suitable for most medium-speed routes.
 Upon route loading, the given parameters will be used to calculate the appropriate amount of superelevation